-9 For details on an Order or Protection and how to obtain one, see Appendix 5 of a complaint or formal complaint or where no complaint or formal complaint has been filed.
+Supportive measures are non-disciplinary and nonpunitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties before or after the filing of a complaint or formal complaint or where no complaint or formal complaint has been filed.
 Such measures are designed to restore or preserve equal access to the University's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University's educational environment, or deter prohibited conduct.